Skip to Main Content

 Searching for Archival Material

 Archival material includes unpublished records such as letters, diaries, financial records, and photographs.
 Information about our archival collections may be found online in the Subject Guides to the Collections.
-You can also browse the A-Z list of archival collections (the link is below).
+The main way to search our collections is through the public user interface for the University of Rochester's Archives & Special Collections.
 Our finding aids are processed at different levels.
 Some include item-by-item level descriptions and others are processed at the folder or box level.

 Archival Women's History Collections